Lexington Winter Invitational

 - I like generic CPs that are argued well with clear reasoning and aff specific CPs that are well thought out with good evidence.
 Judge kick isn't a default unless the aff drops it after the 2NR brings it up.

-- I am most familiar with literature bases about anti-blackness, settlerism, capitalism, gender, security, and biopower.
-If you're running high theory, don't assume I know all the buzzwords but I can vote on it.
+- I am most familiar with literature bases about anti-blackness, settlerism, capitalism, gender, security, and biopower but I'm fine with anything.

-- I like a good alt explanation but I'm not one of those people who thinks that an alt needs to resolve everything- it just needs to do something.
-I won’t vote on floating PIKs unless the aff drops it.
+- I like a good alt explanation but I'm not one of those people who thinks that an alt needs to resolve everything- I'm even okay if you kick the alt as long as you can explain how you get offense off of the links or framework.

 - K v K debates tend to come down to who explains their method and theory of power better.
-My favorite ones will actually find problematic aspects of each others' scholarship.
+My favorite ones will actually find problematic aspects in each others' scholarship.

 - I understand the point of long overviews but if you drop the line by line, you're letting the aff get away with murder.